flaneuse/recipes/_posts/2018-01-13-pumpkinkadu.markdown

 * salt, pepper, cinnamon, sugar

 1. Cut pumpkin (carefully) into chunks.
 2. Pan fry pumpkin with ~ 1 tb. sugar on medium high heat till edges are golden, seasoning with salt and pepper.
 Sprinkle with cinnamon and remove.
+[2020-04-14: trying roasting instead]
 3. Heat oil and saute onion till golden brown.
 4. Add garlic, chili, and spices and cook ~ 30 s till toasted.
 5. Add tomatoes and continue to cook till tomatoes fall apart.